Take free SAT Exam - prepare to score in SAT

 The SAT is divided into four modules.
 There are two categories with each divided two modules into.
 The first category is “Reading and Writing” with two modules.
 The second category is “Math” with two modules.
 The one, you will do below is SAT Practice Test Reading and Writing Module 1st.

-The first module keeps questions from easy to difficult but the second module only contains difficult questions.
-If you want to do some other SATs then visit the links below.
+The first module has questions ranging from easy to difficult, but the second module only contains difficult questions.
+If you want to take some other SATs, visit the links below.

 SAT READING AND WRITING MODULE 1ST